Ikunalv/vscodextrello/README.md

 Currently, the extension supports only single line comments.

-Multi-line comments and much more features coming soon...
+Multi-line comments support and more features coming soon...

 ---